Unlocking the Flavors: Mastering the Art of Cooking Garlic in a Pan

 - Add oil: Once the pan is heated, add a generous amount of olive oil or your preferred cooking oil.
 Swirl the oil to coat the bottom of the pan evenly.

-- Slice or mince the garlic: Depending on your recipe, you can either slice the garlic cloves or mince them finely using a sharp knife.
-Keep in mind that sliced garlic will take longer to cook and develop a milder flavor, while minced garlic will cook faster and have a more intense taste.
+- Slice or mince the garlic: Depending on your recipe, you can either slice the garlic cloves or mince them.
+Sliced garlic will cook more slowly and develop a milder flavor, while minced garlic will cook faster and have a more intense taste.

 - Sauté the garlic: Gently place the sliced or minced garlic into the heated oil.
 Stir constantly to ensure even cooking and prevent the garlic from burning.
 Cook the garlic until it becomes fragrant and starts to turn golden brown.